 - Unexplained fatigue

 - Brittle nails with ridging may present

 - Hair Changes.
-The hair often becomes frizzy, dry and brittle with hair loss and signs of thinning, These symptoms are what brings many female patients in particular to seek the expert help of a Trichologist.
-Detailed history taking can yield further information about changes in body hair growth, for example eyebrows, pubic hair, leg and arms.
+The hair often becomes frizzy, dry, and brittle with hair loss and signs of thinning, These symptoms are what bring many female patients in particular to seek the expert help of a Trichologist.
+Detailed history taking can yield further information about changes in body hair growth, for example, eyebrows, pubic hair, leg, and arms.

 - Raised Cholesterol